-Scoresheets will be given at the end of the events.
+Scoresheets will be not be given at the event.
+They will be emailed.
 Some events will move quickly and may not have detailed notes; however, will have a meet and greet with the judges after all events to answer your questions.
 All questions and communication should remain respectful.
 Please remember that the outcome could be completely different with different judges, or even the same judges on a different day.

 Dress Code for Crown & Banner: We appreciate modest dress.
 Although we expect our teens to be teens, we ask that no strapless shirts, tank tops, or mid drift tops are worn for appearances.
 No plunging necklines.
 Skirts and shorts should be of modest length.

 Tattoos should be covered.
 Earrings may be worn; however, all other piercings should be removed when wearing crown and sash.

 We are going to do our very best on pageant weekend to make your child feel like a princess!
 We expect the same from each parent, contestant, family member, or our audience member.
 In the unlikely event that this request is not honored, we do reserve the right to ask anyone to leave without refund, and to refuse any future entry based on conduct.
 We are all in this together.